PrincetonLIPS/AHGP/readme.md

 ![AHGP pipeline](aux_files/pipeline.png)

 This repository contains code and pretrained-models for the task-agnostic amortized inference of GP hyperparameters (AHGP) proposed in our [NeurIPS 2020 paper](https://papers.nips.cc/paper/2020/hash/f52db9f7c0ae7017ee41f63c2a7353bc-Abstract.html).
-AHGP is a method that allows light-weight amortized inference of GP hyperparameters through a pre-trained neural model.
+AHGP is a method that allows light-weight amortized inference of GP hyperparameters with a pre-trained neural model.

-The repository also includes a pip installable package that includes the essential components for using AHGP for GP hyperparameters inference.
-The hope is to make it easier for you to use AHGP with a simple function call.
+The repository also includes a pip installable package with the essential components of AHGP so that you can use AHGP with simple function calls.

 If you find this repository helpful, please cite our NeurIPS 2020 paper:
 ```